quinlan-lab/proj-mutator-mapping/README.md

         combined.callable_kmer_content.csv # number of A or C nucleotides accessible to singleton calling and covered by >= 10 reads in the BXDs

+## Citation

+The AMSD method is described in greater detail (and applied to a population of recombinant inbred mice) in our *eLife* manuscript, available at the following [link](https://elifesciences.org/reviewed-preprints/89096).

+The reviewed preprint can be cited as follows:

+> Sasani TA, Quinlan AR, Harris K. *Epistasis between mutator alleles contributes to germline mutation spectra variability in laboratory mice* (2024). *eLife*.
+DOI: `10.7554/eLife.89096.2`